juliohm1978/vagrant-k8s-example/README.md

 # vagrant-k8s-example

 A simplistic example of a multi-node kubernetes cluster using Vagrant+VirtualBox.
+This Vagrantfile creates a 3-node Kubernetes cluster

 ## User Guide